Joe Morgan: Cincinnati Reds

 To this day the aforementioned trade is considered an epoch-making deal for Cincinnati, although at the time many experts felt that the Astros got the better end of the deal.
 Power-hitting Lee May, All-Star second baseman Tommy Helms, and outfielder/pinch hitter Jimmy Stewart went to the Astros.
 In addition to Morgan, included in the deal to the Reds were César Gerónimo (who became their regular right fielder and then center fielder), starting pitcher Jack Billingham, veteran infielder Denis Menke, and minor league outfielder Ed Armbrister.
 Morgan joined leadoff hitter Pete Rose as prolific catalysts at the top of the Reds' lineup.
 Morgan added home run power, not always displayed with the Astros in the cavernous Astrodome, outstanding speed and excellent defense.

 As part of the Big Red Machine, Morgan made eight consecutive All-Star Game appearances (1972–79) to go along with his 1966 and 1970 appearances with Houston.
 Morgan, along with teammates Pete Rose, Johnny Bench, Tony Pérez, and Dave Concepción, led the Reds to consecutive championships in the World Series.
 He drove in Ken Griffey for the winning run in Game 7 of the 1975 World Series.
 Morgan was also the National League MVP in 1975 and 1976.
 He was the first second baseman in the history of the National League to win the MVP back to back.
 In Morgan's NL MVP years he combined for a .324 batting average, 44 home runs, 205 runs batted in, 246 bases on balls, and 127 stolen bases.

 Morgan was an extremely capable hitter—especially in clutch situations.
 While his lifetime average was only .271, he hit between .288 and .327 during his peak years with the Reds.
 Additionally, he drew many walks, resulting in an excellent .392 on-base percentage.
 He also hit 268 home runs to go with his 449 doubles and 96 triples, excellent power for a middle infielder of his era, and was considered by some the finest base stealer of his generation (689 steals at greater than 80% success rate).
 Besides his prowess at the plate and on the bases, Morgan was an exceptional infielder, winning the Gold Glove Award in consecutive years from 1973 to 1977.
 His short height proved an asset to him, as he had one of baseball's smallest strike zones.
 "The umpires gave him everything.
 If he didn't swing at the pitch, it was a ball," recalled Tommy John.

 Later career

-Morgan returned to Houston in 1980 as a free agent.
-He helped the young Astros win the NL West.
-The Astros then lost the National League Championship Series to the Philadelphia Phillies.
-Morgan went to the San Francisco Giants for the next two seasons.
-His home run in the last game of the 1982 season eliminated the Dodgers from the division race.
-He won the 1982 Willie Mac Award for his spirit and leadership.